rng-guy/NFSMWBartender/README.md

 ## "Basic" feature set

+**General**:

+* The Heat-level reset fix is completely incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions](https://github.com/ExOptsTeam/NFSMWExOpts/releases) mod by ExOptsTeam.
+I strongly recommend you disable this ExtraOptions feature by editing that mod's `NFSMWExtraOptionsSettings.ini` configuration file, as it might also interfere with other Bartender features in subtle ways.
+You can set the maximum Heat level available at a given Blacklist rank XY by changing the value of the `0xe8c24416` parameter in the corresponding `race_bin_XY` VltEd entry instead.

+* If you do not install the missing menu textures (`FixMissingTextures.end`), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is greater than 5.
+(Whether you install these textures has no bearing on the Heat-level reset fix.)

+&nbsp;

 **Cop (Binary) strings** (`BartenderSettings\Basic\Labels.ini`):

 * This feature is completely incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) mod by nlgxzef.
 Either delete Bartender's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` file.